-Look around the internet, and you’ll find plenty of statistics quoted about how little time people are willing to wait for any website to load before losing interest.
+Look around the internet, and you’ll find plenty of statistics quoted about how little time people are willing to wait for any website to load before losing interest (in that case, don't always blame the web hosting provider).

 Those with fixed broadband connections expect a website to appear almost instantly, and even mobile users don’t have infinite patience.